lindenb/jvarkit/docs/BamStats04.md

       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     -R, --ref
-      Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary If set, a column with the GC% will be added
+      [20180126]If set, a column with the GC% will be added.Indexed Genome Reference.
+It can be a the path to fasta file that must be indexed with samtools faidx and with picard CreateSequenceDictionary.
+It can also be a BioDAS dsn url like `http://genome.cse.ucsc.edu/cgi-bin/das/hg19/` .
+      BioDAS references are slower, but allow to work without a local reference file.
     --version
       print version and exit